ScaDS/Python-training-2024/_sources/0_preparation/readme.md

 3. _Verify the Installation_:
    * Open a terminal or command prompt.
    * Type `conda --version` and press Enter.
-You should see the Conda version number, indicating that the installation was successful.
+   * You should see the Conda version number (like in the screenshot), indicating that the installation was successful.

 ![img.png](conda_verify-install.png)